lupyuen/pinetime-rust-mynewt/rust/app/src/bloc.md

 # Send Bluetooth LE Request to PineTime

 Sending a Bluetooth LE command to PineTime is remarkably simple, straightforward, top to bottom...
-Thanks to Dart's support for Asynchronous Programming!
+Thanks to Dart's support for [__Asynchronous Programming__](https://dart.dev/codelabs/async-await)!

 Here are the steps...